All Episodes

 How old are they?

-I have an eight-year-old, eight-year-old, an eight-year-old daughter, Mabel, a seven-year-old daughter, Peggy, and my son Herbie is now two and very well from his heart surgery by the grace of God.
+I have an eight-year-old, eight-year-old, an eight-year-old daughter, Mabel, a seven-year-old daughter, Peggy, and my son, Herbie, is now two and very well from his heart surgery by the grace of God.

 Oh, God bless that.

-That's that's amazing.
+That's amazing.

-So yeah, yeah, you're you're in it.
+So, yeah, you're in it.

-They're innocent, they're they're sponges.
+They're sponges.

 They want to be with mommy and daddy all the time.